-Instruction in and critical analyis of communication technologies used in the production of community journalism.
+Instruction in and critical analysis of communication technologies used in the production of community journalism.

-Reporting and writing longer news and feature stories for publication in print and online.
-Students learn advanced techniques in information gathering, story organization, non-fiction writing and multimedia multi-media elements.
+This course entails reporting and writing in-depth news and feature stories for publication in print and online.
+Students learn advanced techniques in information gathering and non-fiction writing.
+Deadline reporting and writing skills are addressed, as well.

 The art and practice of writing editorials, columns and other persuasive forms for print and online.